Vivek-04022001/documentation/docs/backend/upgrading/troubleshooting.md

 Inspect `instance.log`.
 Ignore irrelevant warnings, and perform a case-insensitive search for words such as "error", "exception", and "traceback".

-When Zope does not start and there is no useful information in the log file, you can start Zope interactively.
+When Zope doesn't start and there is no useful information in the log file, you can start Zope interactively.

 Plone 6 command: